 Bellarine House accommodates eight people comfortably and can accommodate two extra people on a futon sofa bed.
-It is located in the quieter part of old Ocean Grove and is central to all the area has to offer.
-Bellarine House has new, comfortable beds and furniture with modern, energy efficient appliances.
+It is located in the quieter part of old Ocean Grove and is central to everything on offer.
+Bellarine House has comfortable beds and furniture with modern, energy efficient appliances.

 Upstairs at Bellarine House consists of :